ISDuBA/ISDuBA/docs/search.md

  Software-Engineering: 2024 Intevation GmbH <https://intevation.de>
 -->

-After being downloaded, every document is given an internal ID which can be used to find that document via appending #/documents/{internal id} or #/advisories/{publisher}/{cve}/documents/{internal id} to the base url (e.g. https://isduba-demo.ntvtn.de/).
+After being downloaded, every document is given an internal ID unique to this instance which can be used to find that document via appending #/documents/{internal id} or #/advisories/{publisher}/{cve}/documents/{internal id} to the instances url.

 # Search
 On the search page, a full-text search of all current (meaning most recent version) documents can be performed.